志萍的三分田

 全正确,一点不错

-Chandler: Yeah, I think for us, kissing is pretty much like an opening act, y'know?
-I mean it's like the
+Chandler: Yeah.
+I thinkfor us, kissing is pretty much like an opening act, you know.
+I mean, it's like the

 stand-up comedian you have to sit through before Pink Floyd comes out.